elasticio/elasticio-cli/README.md

 ## Creating Test Fixtures

-A **test fixture** is a test sample that a piece of code should be run against, in JSON format.
-Every test fixture for the elasticio platform should have a `msg` field and a `cfg` field, at minimum.
-A `snapshot` field can also be added and used.
-All test fixtures are stored together in one JSON file.
-This should be stored in a folder called `test/fixture.json` file, where `test` is a folder stored at the same level as `component.json`.
+A **test fixture** is a JSON test sample that a piece of code should be run against.
+Every test fixture for the elasticio platform should have a `msg` field and a `cfg` field at minimum.
+A `snapshot` field can also be included.
+All test fixtures are stored together in one JSON file, `test/fixture.json`, where `test` is a folder stored at the same level as `component.json`.

 Here is a simple example of a fixture file that contains two fixtures.
 The fixture you would like to use can be selected at runtime.